David LongAssociate Professor

 Area of Focus: Performance / Directing

-David Long is associate professor of theatre and head of the performance area in the Johnny Carson School of Theatre and Film.
+David Long is associate professor of theatre and head of acting in the Johnny Carson School of Theatre and Film.
 He comes to Nebraska from St. Edwards University in Austin, Texas, where he was associate professor of theatre and artistic director for the award-winning Mary Moody Northern Theatre (MMNT) at St. Edward’s University.

 Long (AEA, SAG/AFTRA, AGVA) is an actor, director and educator who has worked professionally throughout the U.S. and in Japan.
 His directing credits include the regional premiere of Love and Information, Tartuffe, On the Verge, Cloud 9 and Antigone.
 At MMNT, he has appeared as Neville Craven in The Secret Garden, John Proctor in The Crucible, Stone in City of Angels, Cyrano in Cyrano de Bergerac and Leo Frank in Parade.